GoodAI/BrainSimulator/Doc/BrainSimulator Guide/docs/guides/discreteqlearning.md

   * control door 2
   * control light 2

 The corresponding brain is depicted above.
 Here, the motivation of `ASM` is set to 1, so the agent selects actions based on utilities produced by the `DiscreteHarmNode`.
 We can see how the agent systematically trains the SRPs based on the dynamics of the motivation sources.
+On the top left there are current utilities of each primitive action, under it there is the selected action.

 ![Motivation Dynamics](discreteqlearning/motivation-dynamics.gif)